alistairseddon/hemlock_decline_SDM_project/README.md

 # hemlock_decline_SDM_project
 An ecological palaeoecology project for undergraduate/ masters students which uses species distribution modelling to investigate the climatic drivers of the hemlock decline.

 Contact alistair.seddon@uib.no for more information

+Note that the project uses the renv() package to run analyses.
+If working from your own machine you can install renv() and then use renv::restore() to lone the packages that were used when the project was created.
+See https://rstudio.github.io/renv/ for more details.

 # data
 ## CCSM